qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Scale Feature
 -------------

-The Scale Feature tool is similar to the Rotate feature.
-Though instead of performing a rotation of selected features, it changes rescales their geometry.
-The change is performed in relation to the anchor point and the scale ration can be manually specified in the widget that appears in the upper corner of the canvas.
+The |scaleFeature| :sup:`Scale Feature` tool is similar to the Rotate feature.
+Though instead of performing a rotation of selected features, it rescales their geometry.
+The change is performed in relation to the anchor point and the scale ratio can be manually specified in the widget that appears in the upper corner of the canvas.